-Implications for Management
+8.1 Implications for Management

-Management can promote goal congruence by establishing explicit common goals, or setting superordinate goals, evaluating the purpose of the partnership and mutual benefits, realigning incentives and reward systems with partnership goals, and by monitoring achievement with success criteria and a measurement system (Badaracco 1991, Borys and Jemison, 1989, Henderson 1990, Kanter 1989, Lasher, Ives. and Jarvenpaa 1991, Stern 1978).
+Management can promote goal congruence by establishing explicit common goals, or setting superordinate goals, evaluating the purpose of the partnership and mutual benefits, realigning incentives and reward systems with partnership goals, and by monitoring achievement with success criteria and a measurement system (Badaracco 1991; Borys and Jemison 1989; Henderson 1990; Kanter 1989; Lasher et al. 1991; Stern 1978).

-Management practices that build trust in a partnership include shared (preferably face-to-face) experiences, frequent interaction, shared information, and the transfer of organizational members to the partner (Badaracco 1991, Bennett 1996, Hamel 1991, Hart and Saunders 1997, Jarvenpaa, Knoll and Leidner 1997, Kumar 1996, Kumar and van Dissel 1996, Lasher, Ives and Jarvenpaa 1991, Mayer et al. 1995, McAllister 1995, Stern 1978).
+Management practices that build trust in a partnership include shared (preferably face-to-face) experiences, frequent interaction, shared information, and the transfer of organizational members to the partner (Badaracco 1991; Bennett 1996; Hamel 1991; Hart and Saunders 1997; Jarvenpaa et al. 1997; Kumar 1996; Kumar and van Dissel 1996; Lasher et al. 1991; Mayer et al. 1995; McAllister 1995; Stern 1978).

 Management practices that promote a joint organizational culture stress adaptability.
-The partners build a partnership culture with shared values and norms by (1) making partnership-specific roles, rules and procedures explicit, (2) documenting a common history and (3) exchanging information on corporate plans, directions and business policy (Badaracco 1991, Bennett 1996, Borys and Jemison 1989, Hamel 1991, Kanter 1989, Lasher, Ives and Jarvenpaa 1991).
+The partners build a partnership culture with shared values and norms by (1) making partnership-specific roles, rules, and procedures explicit, (2) documenting a common history, and (3) exchanging information on corporate plans, directions, and business policy (Badaracco 1991; Bennett 1996; Borys and Jemison 1989; Hamel 1991; Kanter 1989; Lasher et al. 1991).
 Our research shows that management needs to be aware of threats to a successful alliance, since awareness can promote evaluation and preventive measures.
-It is important to monitor and periodically evaluate the status of resources and capabilities partnership-specific roles, rules, procedures and business policy (Lasher, Ives and Jarvenpaa 1991) (see Table 2).
+It is important to monitor and periodically evaluate the status of resources and capabilities partnership-specific roles, rules, procedures, and business policy (Lasher et al. 1991) (see Table 2).